 5 Legal Nurse Consulting Job Duties

-Learn about legal nurse consultant job responsibilities.
+Learn about legal nurse consulting job duties and read five of their top responsibilities.

 With an established code of ethics and conduct, legal nurse consultants practice their critical trade in the following environments: